kriszyp/xstyle/README.md

 the definition of UI elements with the presentation definition, where they belong.

 # Getting Started
-To start using xstyle's extensible CSS, you simply need to load the xstyle JavaScript library, <code>xstyle.js</code> and then @import xstyle's <code>x.css</code> stylesheet within your stylesheet that will be using CSS extensions:
+To start using xstyle's extensible CSS, you simply need to load the xstyle JavaScript library, <code>xstyle.min.js</code> and you can start using xstyle's CSS extensions:

 <pre>
 &lt;style>
-	@import 'xstyle/x.css';
 	/* my rules */
 &lt;/style>
-&lt;script src="xstyle/xstyle.js">&lt;/script>
+&lt;script src="xstyle/xstyle.min.js">&lt;/script>
 </pre>

-Or xstyle can be used with an AMD module loader, like RequireJS or Dojo:
+Or xstyle can be used with an AMD module loader, like RequireJS or Dojo, and load the xstyle/main module.
+You will also need to make sure you include the put-selector package:
 <pre>
 &lt;style>
-	@import 'xstyle/x.css';
 	/* my rules */
 &lt;/style>
 &lt;script src="dojo/dojo.js">&lt;/script>
 &lt;script>
-	require(['xstyle/xstyle']);
+	require(['xstyle/main']);
 &lt;/script>
 </pre>